Albert Einstein in popular culture: Stage

-Einstein has been the subject of or inspiration for many novels, films and plays, such as Steve Martin's comedic play Picasso at the Lapin Agile.
-He was the subject of Paul Dessau's 1974 opera Einstein and in 1976 in Philip Glass's opera Einstein on the Beach, and his humorous side is the subject of Ed Metzger's one-man play Albert Einstein: The Practical Bohemian.
+Einstein has been the subject of or inspiration for many novels, films, and plays, such as Steve Martin's comedic play Picasso at the Lapin Agile.
+He was the subject of Paul Dessau's 1974 opera Einstein and in Philip Glass's 1976 opera Einstein on the Beach; his humorous side is the subject of Ed Metzger's one-man play Albert Einstein: The Practical Bohemian.
 He features prominently in Daniel Kehlmann's play about Kurt Gödel, Ghosts in Princeton (2011).